nielsvoss/hexmanager/README.md

 Like `hexcloud`. `#webinclude` uses a cache, and it has the same flaw of possibly using an outdated file without making it obvious that the file is outdated.

+## License

+Hex Manager is licensed under the MIT License, which means you can do almost whatever you would like with it.
+However, if you modify this project to fit your needs, I would love to hear about it.